aelphias/aelphias.github.io/README.md

 <img src="/img/userpic.jpeg" width="290" height="300" />

-I am DevOps engineer with 3 years of experience in managing CI/CD.
+I’m DevOps engineer with 3 years of experience in managing CI/CD.

 Based in Moscow, Russia - looking forward to work in Berlin.